Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Mass D eposition and F requency S hift

 When analyte molecules are deposited on a nanocantilever, there is a momentum exchange between the oscillator and the particles colliding with it.
-The process can be called a process of random collisions~\cite{Ekinci}.
+This is called a process of random collisions\cite{Ekinci}.
 These collisions bring a random dragging force that affects the nanocantilever motion.
 If the concentration of analyte molecules is low, then this dragging force can be attributed to a molecular drag proportional to the molecular velocity and contributing to the dissipative part of the equation of motion of the oscillator.
-This dragging force can be written as $F_d = b(dx/dt)$ and corresponds to the damping term of the oscillator's equation.
-When the concentration of analyte molecules is low, we can say that $F_d$ is proportional to the number of analyte particles $N_a$ striking the nanocantilever per second.
-However, if the dragging force is random, it can be described by the term $\xi(t)(dx/dt)$.
-The term brings random damping to the nanocantilever oscillator~\cite{Ekinci}.
+This dragging force can be written as $F_{\mathrm{d}} = b(dx/dt)$ and corresponds to the damping term of the oscillator's equation (e.g., Eq.~(\ref{Eq:DHO}) of section~\ref{sec:sModels}, in which $b$ is the damping constant and $dx/dt$ represents the speed of the particle).
+When the concentration of analyte molecules is low, we can say that $F_{\mathrm{d}}$ is proportional to the number of analyte particles $N_{\mathrm{a}}$ striking the nanocantilever per second.
+However, if the dragging force is random, it can be described by the term $\xi(t)(dx/dt)$, in which the parameter $\xi(t)$ characterizes the randomness.
+The term brings random damping to the nanocantilever oscillator\cite{Ekinci}.
+This analysis is applicable for a generic nanocantilever system.
 Another possible type of dragging is called inertial dragging, and it is proportional to the molecular acceleration.
-We will not discuss this case here.
+We will not further discuss this case here.